karatelabs/karate/karate-core/README.md

 karate.configure('driverTarget', { docker: 'ptrthomas/karate-chrome', seccomp: 'src/test/java/chrome.json' });
 ```

-If you have a custom Java implementation of a `Target`, you can easily construct any custom Java class and `configure driverTarget`.
-This is how the above looks like (in JavaScript), done the "hard way":
+If you have a custom implementation of a `Target`, you can easily [construct any custom Java class](https://github.com/intuit/karate#calling-java) and pass it to `configure driverTarget`.
+Here below is the equivalent of the above, done the "hard way":

 ```javascript
 var DockerTarget = Java.type('com.intuit.karate.driver.DockerTarget');